 Spring / Neap tides

 The tidal range is the difference between sea level at high tide and sea level at low tide.
-It increases and decreases on a 28-day cycle so you may find a vertical range of 5 feet during neap tides but 15 feet two weeks later at springs.
+It increases and decreases on a 28-day cycle so you may find a vertical range of 5 feet during neap tides but 15 feet a week later at springs.